thomased/thomased.github.io/research.md

 permalink: /research/
 ---

-Our research is motivated by a desire to understand life's diversity, and we use experimental, observational, and theoretical tools to test evolutionary theory.
-We tend to prefer invertebrates for their experimental tractability for questions of evolution and behaviour, though will use any system appropriate for the problem at hand.
-Some areas of particular interest include:
+Some areas of enduring interest include:

 ### Visual communication